CityOfBoston/CityScoreToolkit/README.md

 #### Windows
 1. Open the command prompt on your computer (if you do not know how to do this, you can search for “command prompt” after clicking your “Start” button.
 2. Type in `cd /D C:/Downloads/cityscorewebapp-master` where the last part of that statement is the path you discovered above.
-3. Now type in the following exactly as you see here: `venv\bin\activate` You will see (venv) at the beginning of the new line.
 5. Then, type in `pip install -r requirements.txt` and wait for dependencies to install.
 6. Once this finishes, type `python manage.py makemigrations`.
 You will see the following text in black and bold: 0014_auto_20160720_1254.py:
 7. Now type `python manage.py migrate`.
 If you see a warning about URLs, you need not worry.